HP Stock Appears To Be Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-It is always important to check the financial strength of a company before buying its stock.
-Investing in companies with poor financial strength have a higher risk of permanent loss.
-Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
-HP has a cash-to-debt ratio of 0.56, which is worse than 71% of the companies in Hardware industry.
-The overall financial strength of HP is 5 out of 10, which indicates that the financial strength of HP is fair.
+Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
+Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
+HP has a cash-to-debt ratio of 0.56, which ranks worse than 71% of the companies in Hardware industry.
+Based on this, GuruFocus ranks HP's financial strength as 5 out of 10, suggesting fair balance sheet.
 This is the debt and cash of HP over the past years:

-Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
-Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 HP has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $57.7 billion and earnings of $2.37 a share.
 Its operating margin is 6.97%, which ranks in the middle range of the companies in Hardware industry.
-Overall, the profitability of HP is ranked 7 out of 10, which indicates fair profitability.
+Overall, GuruFocus ranks the profitability of HP at 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of HP over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
-A faster growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of HP is 9.3%, which ranks better than 72% of the companies in Hardware industry.
+GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth rate of HP is 9.3%, which ranks better than 72% of the companies in Hardware industry.
 The 3-year average EBITDA growth rate is 9%, which ranks in the middle range of the companies in Hardware industry.